decentraland/adr/RFC/RFC-14-p2p-adapter.md

 # Risks

 - Potentially the messages may be too big, if they include all the routes.
-Mitigation: if bandwith becomes a problem, it is possible to encode the message again by removing the current peer from the routing paths, this way the message is small but the process will consume more CPU instead.
+Mitigation: if bandwidth becomes a problem, it is possible to encode the message again by removing the current peer from the routing paths, this way the message is small but the process will consume more CPU instead.
 - Routing service cost to keep the routes updated.
 Mitigation: based on metrics we can adjust the parameters: frequency of the routes calculation, the routing algorithm, how we store the graph in memory.

 # Competition (alternatives)